 Continuity of Care and Appropriate Transition of Services

-- Section 2.15, Interrupting or Discontinuing Services, indicates that certificants must work in the best interest of clients to avoid interrupting or disrupting services.
-This code element must be balanced with the overall requirement to not harm clients.
-Therefore, certificants providing services to vulnerable individuals must first comply with all government mandates (1.04(d) of the Code).
+- Standard 3.14, Facilitating Continuity of Services, indicates that certificants must work in the best interest of clients to avoid interrupting or disrupting services.
+This Code element must be balanced with the overall requirement to not harm clients.
+Therefore, certificants providing services to vulnerable individuals must first comply with all government mandates (standard 1.02 of the Code).
 Assuming there are no mandates to the contrary, the service provider must determine if the risk of suspending services (e.g., substantial risk of injury to the client) is greater than the risk of continuing to provide services.

 - If continuing services is deemed appropriate, the certificant must then determine if services can be delivered in a manner that does not unduly increase the risk of exposure to COVID–19 (e.g., enhanced disinfecting protocols, minimizing numbers and points of contact, using protective gear).